Proper Conflict-free Coloring of Graphs with Large Maximum Degree: Estimates for 2-Associated Stirling Numbers

 Now we assume $r \leq 4$.
 Then $3 \leq |f| \leq 4$.
 If $|f|=3$, then If $|f|=4$, then Hence $\sum_{f \in E(\Hy), f \ni v}\sum_{i=1}^{\lfloor |f|/2 \rfloor}S_{2}(|f|,i) \cdot R^{i-|f|+1} \leq \deg_\Hy(v) \cdot (3R^{-1}+R^{-2})$.
 Therefore, Statement 2 of this theorem follows from Lemma \ref{rosenfeld} (with taking $\beta=R$). \end{proof}

-\section{Estimates for 2-associated Stirling numbers}
+\section{Estimates for 2-Associated Stirling Numbers}

 Recall that, to prove our results in the previous section, we assumed the correctness of estimates about summations involving $S_2(d,i)$ (Lemmas~\ref{lem:clm1_simple}, \ref{upper-lem_simple}, and \ref{S_2_simple_bound}).
-In this section, we prove these three lemmas.
+In this section, we prove the second and third of these; the proof of Lemma~\ref{lem:clm1_simple} consists of calculation that is tedious but straightforward, so we defer it to the appendix.
 For simplicity, we denote $S_2(d,i)$ by \Emph{$E_i(d)$} for any positive integers $d$ and $i$.
 We will extensively use two simple upper bounds for $E_i(d)$, combined via $\min\{\cdot,\cdot\}$ in the following lemma.

 \begin{lem} For positive integers $i$ and $d$,

 where ${\bf 1}_{d/2 \in {\mathbb Z}}=1$ if $d/2 \in {\mathbb Z}$, and ${\bf 1}_{d/2 \in {\mathbb Z}}=0$ otherwise. \end{lem}

 \begin{proof} To form a partition of $[d]$ into $i$ parts, each of size at least 2, we can choose $i$ elements to be ``leaders'' and then assign each other element to the part of a leader.
 (This also forms partitions with parts of size 1 but, since we seek an upper bound, this is not a problem.)
 Since each part has at least two elements, this process overcounts by a factor of at least $2^i$.
 Thus,